chris-peterson/cardplay/README.md

 ## Supported "play" actions

-`cardplay` is designed to support multiple targets.

 ### Sonos

-Easily play your favorite digital albums on your Sonos.
+Play your favorite playlists or radio stations on your Sonos.

-### Amazon Fire TV (future)

-Easily play your favorite digital tv shows, moves, music.
+### Browser

+Bring up your favorite bookmarks in browser.